-Next Generation is a BWH Clinical & Research News (CRN) column penned by students, residents, fellows and postdocs.
+Next Generation is a BWH Clinical & Research News (CRN) column penned by grad students, residents, fellows and postdocs.
 This month’s column is written by Owen Harris, MD, an Emergency Medicine Ultrasound fellow.

 This past summer, I was one of five members of the Division of Emergency Ultrasound who travelled to Gallup, New Mexico to give a three-day teaching seminar on the use of ultrasound for patients in the emergency department and other critically ill patients.
 We went as part of the BWH Outreach Program with Indian Health Service, the centralized volunteer program for Brigham Health clinicians.
 Located in northwestern New Mexico near the Arizona border, Gallup carries the nickname “Indian Capital of the World” due to its proximity to multiple Native American reservations including the Navajo, Hopi, and Zuni tribes.

 Our hosts at IHS were incredibly welcoming and appreciative of us.
 After a tour of their facility – a three-story building with a small ICU and an ED the size of the Brigham’s Au Bon Pain – they took us to see the Inter-Tribal Ceremonial.
 We were lucky enough to be in town for this annual event, showcasing the rich heritage of the local tribes.
 We experienced a number of tribal songs and dances, some original arrangements by modern artists, others passed down for hundreds of years.
 To see the intricate handmade costumes was breathtaking, and an amazing feeling of fellowship and togetherness reverberated throughout the entire event.
 It was easy to see what motivated the staff at IHS to travel from hundreds of miles away to serve this community.